8am Payment Solution User Guide

 The ACH network is controlled and managed by the National Automated Clearinghouse Association (NACHA) and its member organizations.
 When submitting Payments over the ACH network, you are required to comply with the NACHA Operating Rules.
 NACHA may amend the NACHA Operating Rules at any time, and we may amend this Agreement or make changes to the Payment Processing Services as necessary to comply with the NACHA Operating Rules.

 You understand and accept your role as the Originator (as defined in the NACHA Operating Rules).
-You agree to obtain your Purchaser's consent to debit or credit their bank account and initiate a Payment over the ACH network.
-Such consent must be in a form and manner that complies with the NACHA Operating Rules and the Documentation for ACH Transactions.
-As with other Payment Processing Services, you may not, and may not attempt to send or receive funds to or from a person, entity, or state where such Transactions are prohibited by applicable Law.
-You also agree to maintain the security and integrity of all information you collect as part of an ACH Transaction.
+You agree to obtain your Purchaser’s consent to debit or credit their bank account and initiate a Payment over the ACH network.
+Such consent must be in a form and manner that complies with the NACHA Operating Rules and the Documentation for ACH Payments.
+As with other Payment Processing Services, you may not send or receive funds to or from a person, entity, or state where such Payments are prohibited by applicable law, nor may you attempt to send or receive such funds.
+You also agree to maintain the security and integrity of all information you collect as part of an ACH Payment.

 You authorize us to act on your behalf as your agent to receive and process ACH Payments from your Purchasers in connection with your use of the Payment Processing Services.
 When we receive funds from your Purchasers on your behalf through ACH Payments, you hereby agree that you shall consider our receipt of such funds to be the same as your receipt of such funds, regardless of the time at which you actually receive settlement funds with respect to the underlying Payment.
 Accordingly, you shall ensure that your Purchasers are given credit for the transactions underlying any Payment submitted using the ACH network at the time we receive funds on your behalf.